 - Engineering and other consulting companies

 Approximately 20% of urban and land use planners are self-employed as private consultants.

-The average annual salary for Urban a Land Use Planners in BC is between $66,000 and $95,000.
-Earnings for planners depend on a number of factors, including education, experience, employer, and geographic location.
+The median annual salary for Urban and Land Use Planners in BC is $77,084.
+Your earnings depend on a number of factors, including education, experience, employer, and geographic location.
 Planners who work in management positions tend to have the highest incomes.

-In addition to a salary, planners who are permanently employed usually receive paid vacation, and health and dental benefits.
+In addition to a salary, planners who are employed full-time usually receive paid vacation, and health and dental benefits.